Understanding The Importance of Social Media Marketing Content Objectives and Planning

 Consistency is one of the biggest keys to the success of any social media marketing campaign, whatever niche you may be operating in and that consistency has to extend to the “face” you present out there in social media land.

 So, to help you to define your messaging ask yourself these three questions:

 What do you want people to know about you or your company?

 What is it that you want your social media audience to understand about your company, product or service?
 That you are “green”?
 That yours is a family owned business?
 Every company has unique defining characteristics, you just have to figure out what those are in your case.

 What is it about your company and its products and/or services that are most saleable, and how can you talk about them in the social media world without falling into the “hard sell” that is so frowned upon in that arena.

 What is the desired ‘tone of discussion’?

 Every business brand needs to find their voice and then use that voice consistently, across all of the different social media platforms they may choose to interact on.
 Some businesses choose to take the fun and friendly approach, which does work very well in the social media world but it may not be the appropriate tack for your business to take, a more authoritative voice may be more appropriate.

-Utilize the Right Talents for the Right Tasks
+Use the Right Talents for the Right Tasks

 So you have a content objectives plan, you seem to have found your social media voice but now who is going to implement all of this?
 If your company has several employees you can designate content according to talent.
-Perhaps Fred is great on camera but Mary writes very well.
+Perhaps John is great on camera but Jane writes very well.
 So that is the blog and video tasks taken care of already!
 Assign tasks based on the talents that your staff already possesses.
 If you are not sure what those are, ask, you may be surprised just what your staff is capable of.